 - Implement CAPA actions to improve quality and performance

 A key part of quality is consistent performance of procedures producing a consistent result.
 A critical part of these quality actions is developing standard procedures and processes (SOPs) so anyone performing the procedure will complete it in the same way and produce the same result.
 In addition to providing a standard for procedures, Standard Operating Procedures also provide training information for new hires on how things are done at their new workplace.
-SOPS set the measure for quality results so staff performance can be measured to the standard required.
+Standard Operating Procedures set the measure for quality results so staff performance can be measured to the standard required.

-Writing SOPs is only one of the steps toward quality results.
+Writing clinical trial SOPs is only one of the steps toward quality results.
 Everyone must be trained on the SOPs and performance must be measured against the standard to ensure the correct results.
-Metrics must be collected on a regular basis to ensure staff is following the SOPs.
+Clinical Trial metrics must be collected on a regular basis to ensure staff is following the SOPs.
 If metrics and performance measurement are not done, compliance to the SOPs decreases since “no one is interested if we follow procedures” or even worse, “I can do it MY way because no one follows-up on compliance”.
 In these cases the good effort of designing and writing standard procedures is wasted, as no one is performing in that way.